General Information

 Tornado Hell

 This is a geyser.
-It spouts out every 30-40 minutes.
+It spouts every 30–40 minutes.
 The water hits the roof very hard.
-Without the rock rooftop, it would spurt up as high as 30 meters, and visitors would get splashes of boiling water.
+Without the rock rooftop, it would spurt up as high as 30 meters, and visitors would get splashed with boiling water.